South & North Galápagos

 English-speaking guide for all activities

-Get to know the highlights of Galápagos with this Naturalist cruise on board the beautiful Bonita!
-On this Expedition Cruise, you will discover the incredible wildlife of the Galápagos Islands: On Española, the oldest and arguably the greenest of the Galápagos Islands, incredible hikes await.
-You will get to see many endemic species, including the Española Mocking Bird, the Española Lava Lizard, and, hopefully, the famous Waved Albatross.
-During our visit to Floreana, you will have the opportunity for some great dinghy rides, extensive snorkeling, and learning more about the fascinating human history of the Galápagos.
-On Genovesa, breathtaking dinghy rides, stunning views and close encounters with the most iconic birds of the Archipelago await you.
-Blue-footed Boobies, Red-footed Boobies, Nazca Boobies and many more species can be seen here.
-On North Seymour, an incredible hike and snorkeling session awaits you.
-This island is the archipelago condensed into very little space, and you'll be able to see almost all the iconic Galápagos species in just a few hours.
-On San Cristóbal, you will be able to snorkel in crystal clear waters, relax with sea lions on pristine white sand beaches and learn more about the evolution of giant tortoises.
-During your time on Santa Cruz, you will have the chance to observe the famous Galápagos Giant Tortoises in the wild and learn more about the preservation and scientific study of these amazing animals.
-On Santiago, an island formerly inhabited by pirates, you will be able to enjoy hikes and dinghy rides.
-A walk across South Plaza is one of the best visitor experiences in the Galápagos thanks to the large number of species living in such a small area.
+Discover the highlights of Galápagos on the beautiful Bonita with this Naturalist cruise!
+On this Expedition Cruise, you will explore the amazing wildlife of the Galápagos Islands.
+On Española, the oldest and greenest of the islands, you can go on incredible hikes and see many endemic species, such as the Española Mockingbird, Lava Lizard, and hopefully the famous Waved Albatross.
+During your visit to Floreana, you can enjoy dinghy rides, snorkeling, and learn about the fascinating human history of the Galápagos.
+On Genovesa, you can experience breathtaking dinghy rides, stunning views, and get up close with iconic birds like the Blue-footed Booby, Red-footed Booby, and Nazca Booby.
+On North Seymour, you can go on an amazing hike and snorkeling session.
+This island is like a condensed version of the entire archipelago, where you can see almost all the iconic Galápagos species in just a few hours.
+On San Cristóbal, you can snorkel in crystal clear waters, relax on pristine white sand beaches with sea lions, and learn about the evolution of giant tortoises.
+On Santa Cruz, you can observe the famous Galápagos Giant Tortoises in the wild and learn about their preservation and scientific study.
+On Santiago, an island once inhabited by pirates, you can enjoy hikes and dinghy rides.
+A walk across South Plaza is one of the best experiences in the Galápagos, as you can see a large number of species in a small area.

 Your ship: Bonita

 Bonita is one of our favorite yachts in the Galápagos fleet, because it was among the first to be custom-designed for cruising the amazing Galápagos Islands.
-Because Bonita features accommodation for a maximum of 20 guests she carries 2 qualified naturalist guides each.
+Because Bonita features accommodation for a maximum of 16 guests, she carries 1 qualified naturalist guide.
 This means you will get a much smaller guest to guide ratio than most other ships in the fleet.

 The operator of Bonita refurbishes the yacht every year.
-This is exceptional, and it means … Read more about Bonita
+This is exceptional, and it means you are always assured of enjoying one of the best-presented yachts in its class.
+The passenger accommodation is fitted out in the traditional nau … Read more about Bonita

 Cabins